ilegorreta/bitso-test/README.md

 It is worth mentioning that since this is a development project, I am deliberately commiting the ```.env``` file containing the corresponding environment variables into the repo, for the sake of reproducibility.
 In a real prod environment this should be part of the ```.gitignore``` file and could take advantage of [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 The credentials for the GitHub account, as well as the Bitso API endpoints were encrypted using GitHub Secrets.

+Finally, an automated unit testing was developed using [Pytest](https://docs.pytest.org/en/7.0.x/) and [GitHub Actions](https://docs.github.com/en/actions) as a CI/CD deployment everytime there is a new Push or Pull Request on the Main branch of the repo.

 ---
 ## Requirements
 * [Docker](https://docs.docker.com/get-docker/)